 - The Assistant recommends your app to the user.

 This interaction is much more likely when your app uses action invocation phrases that effectively bridge the gap between the user's choice of words and your app's intents.
-In practice, your app must serve a specific, useful purpose that real users ask the Assistant about in order for it to be discovered in this way.
+In practice, your app must serve a specific, useful purpose that real users ask the Google Assistant about in order for it to be discovered in this way.

 Due to the evolving nature of the recommendation algorithm, Google cannot guarantee that your app will be recommended via action discovery.
 Keep the following best practices in mind when designing your app to improve the chance of your app being recommended: